Dev Hynes

-Devonté Hynes (born David Joseph Michael Hynes, 23 December 1985), also known as Blood Orange and formerly Lightspeed Champion, is an English singer, songwriter, record producer, composer and director based in New York City.
+Devonté Hynes (born David Joseph Michael Hynes, 23 December 1985), also known as Blood Orange and formerly Lightspeed Champion, is an British singer, songwriter, record producer, composer and director based in New York City.
 From 2004 to 2006, Hynes was a member of the band Test Icicles, playing guitar, synth, and occasionally performing vocals.
 They released one full-length album in 2005.
 Hynes went on to release two solo studio albums as Lightspeed Champion, and subsequently five more as Blood Orange, between 2008 and 2025.

 He has written, played or produced for and with artists such as Tinashe, Solange Knowles, Connan Mockasin, Tei Shi, Sky Ferreira, FKA Twigs, Britney Spears, Haim, Caroline Polachek, Florence and the Machine, Carly Rae Jepsen, the Chemical Brothers, Kylie Minogue, Lorde, A$AP Rocky, Mac Miller, Blondie, Jazmine Sullivan, Sugababes, Turnstile, Mariah Carey, and Daniel Caesar.

 Early life

 Dev Hynes was born in Ilford, in the Redbridge Borough of East London, to a Guyanese mother and a Sierra Leone Creole father.
 He was educated at the Chadwell Heath Foundation School, now known as Chadwell Heath Academy.
 From their formation in 2004 until their break-up in 2006, Hynes was a member of the dance-punk band Test Icicles, playing guitar, synth, and occasionally performing vocals.
 They released one full-length album, For Screening Purposes Only, in 2005.
 Hynes relocated to New York City in 2007 where he resides.
 Hynes is a supporter of North London football team Tottenham Hotspur.